EnTT 3.15.0

 Signals

-Signals make use of delegates internally and therefore they undergo the same rules and offer similar functionalities.
+Signals make use of delegates internally, and therefore they undergo the same rules and offer similar functionalities.
 It may be a good idea to consult the documentation of the delegate class for further information.

 A signal handler is can be used as a private data member without exposing any publish functionality to the clients of a class.